Exercise

 (5x + 1) (x - 1) = 0

-∴ x = -$\frac{1}{5}$ or x = 1
+∴ x = -\frac{1}{5} or x = 1

-∴ The zeroes of 5x2 - 4x — 1 are - and 1.
+∴ The zeroes of 5x2 - 4x — 1 are -

 Question 9 D